hungsu/quartz/content/notes/NIU KQI3 Scooter.md

 - Brake lights
 - Huge deck
 - Excellent folding mechanism to fit in car or carry up stairs
-- You have to kick off before the throttle will work.to start means you can't accidentally press the throttle while standing around
+- You have to kick off before the throttle will work.
+This means you can't accidentally press the throttle while standing around
 - Not too heavy, weighs as much as 1.5 corgis, 45 pounds
 - Maintains speed as battery drains